peterropac/Aegolius/README.md

 **Aegolius** is the public repository for the Python package **SPOMSO**.

-**SPOMSO** is a free and open-source Python package, used to procedurally construct geometry on the foundation of [Signed Distance Functions](https://en.wikipedia.org/wiki/Signed_distance_function) (SDFs).
+**SPOMSO** is **Free and open-source software** under the [GNU LGPL](https://www.gnu.org/licenses/lgpl-3.0.html).
+This python package is intended for procedural construction of geometry and vector fields on the foundation of [Signed Distance Functions](https://en.wikipedia.org/wiki/Signed_distance_function) (SDFs).

-## Key Features
+## Key Features - SDFs

--   **Free and open-source software** under the [GNU LGPL](https://www.gnu.org/licenses/lgpl-3.0.html).
 -   Geometry can be defined in **2D** and **3D**.
--   Object-oriented and function-oriented approach to defining geometry, with 11 pre-defined 2D objects and 20 pre-defined 3D objects.
+-   Object-oriented and function-oriented approach to defining geometry, with 13 pre-defined 2D objects and 24 pre-defined 3D objects.
 -   Built-in [Euclidian Transformations](https://en.wikipedia.org/wiki/Rigid_transformation) (translation, rotation, scaling)
+-   Point clouds can be converted into SDFs and vice-versa.
+-   Euclidian transformations for SDFs and point clouds.
--   In total 26 possible modifications, including:
+-   In total 26 possible modifications of SDFs, including:
     * extrusion, revolution, twist, bend, elongation
     * mirror, symmetry, rotational symmetry
     * finite and infinite instancing